hoeken/PsychicHttp/README.md

 Very similar to the basic upload, with 2 key differences:

 * multipart requests don't know the total size of the file until after it has been fully processed.
 You can get a rough idea with request->contentLength(), but that is the length of the entire multipart encoded request.
-* you can access form variables, including multipart file infor (name + size) in the onRequest handler using request->getParam()
+* you can access form variables, including multipart file info (name + size) in the onRequest handler using request->getParam()

 ```cpp
  //a little bit more complicated multipart form